-I recently got one of my most favorite press/blog gigs ever: a week-long press loan of a new 2017 Mazda CX-9.
+I recently got one of my most favorite press/blog gigs ever: a week-long press loan, driving a 2017 Mazda CX-9.
 Read on for my experience and cool specs on a fun vehicle you’re going to want to try!

 I’m not a mechanic, but I can appreciate a good car and since I spend a lot of time on the road heading to press events, I rely on my vehicle a lot.
 In the last couple of decades, I’ve had a family sedan, a minivan, a full-size SUV that seats eight and tows an RV, a sporty five-seater, and now a muscle car.
 I read a lot before I made a car purchase, and still stay up on what’s available out of enjoyment.
 As I drive, I’m always looking at other cars on the road rather than the buildings we pass, reading personalized plates and eyeing paint jobs.
 I guess that kind of makes me a car girl, as I am not only a NASCAR fan but I love to go fast and I have plans to take my car out on the drag strip one of these days.
 For me, cars are more than just a way to get around.